LewisResearchGroup/ProteomicsQC/docs/how-to-add-a-project.md

 ![](img/admin-add-project.png)

-Here, fill up the editable fields (name and a description) and click on `SAVE`.
+Here, fill up the editable fields (name and a description).
+In this example we call the new project `Demo`.
+Then click on `SAVE` to create the new project.

 You will be redirected to the _Projects Overview_ and the new project appears on the top of the list: